 We both grew up in Colorado and are surrounded by a supportive network of family, friends, and neighbors.
 We have two dogs, chickens, and a fish who are all a part of our family as well!

 We’ve both been drawn to people from all walks of life.
 When we chose where to live, it was important to us to be located in a diverse community.
 Andy grew up with diversity in his family, and Amy always immersed herself with friends from all over the world – with different ethnicities, backgrounds, religions, views, and cultures.
 It was a keystone to both of our childhoods and something that helped shape who we are today.
 It is important to us that our children also grow up with a respect and love for all people.
 It is so much easier to see the connections we all have, instead of the differences, if we are only open to it.
 We strongly believe in approaching every individual with an open heart and open mind and love to see Tristan already starting to do the same with his group of friends from different ethnicities and backgrounds at school.

-We started down the path for a second child in 2013 and have talked openly to Tristan about a sibling this entire time.
+Since we started down the path for a second child, we have talked openly to Tristan about a sibling this entire time.
 He talks about his future sister or brother to everyone he meets (yes – everyone) and is very excited for her/him to join our family.
 He talks about tickling the baby, showing her/him to his friends, celebrating his birthday with his new baby sister/brother, helping with diapers, and how much he will love her/him.
 Tristan had a school project where he had to draw his family.
 In his mind, his future baby sister/brother is already so much a part of our family, that he included her/him in the picture.
 When we ask him how he feels about a sibling, he immediately responds “HAPPY!”